Air entrainment in transient flows in closed water pipes: a two-layer approach: A two-layer water/air model

 \section{A two-layer water/air model}

 We will consider throughout this paper a transient flow in a closed pipe that is not completely filled of water nor of air.
-The flow is composed by an air and water layer separated by a moving interface.
-We assume that the two layers are immiscibles.
-We will consider that the fluid is perfect and incompressible whereas the air is a perfect compressible gas: we neglect here the air-water interactions as condensation/evaporation and we focus only on the compressibility effects of the air on the water layer.
-The air layer is supposed to be isothermal and isentropic.
-The derivation of the two-layer model is then performed with the use of the 3D Euler (incompressible for the fluid, compressible for the gas) equations. \begin{rem} Throughout the paper, we use the following notations: we will denote by the index $w$ the water layer and by the index $a$ the air layer.
-We also use to the index $\alpha$ to write indifferently the liquid or gas layer. \end{rem} The pipe is assumed to have a symetry axis $\mathcal{C}$ which is represented by a straight line with, for the sake of simplicity, a constant angle $\theta$ with the horizontal direction. $(O,\mathbf{i},,\mathbf{j},\mathbf{k})$ is a reference frame atached to this axis with $\mathbf{k}$ orthogonal to $\mathbf{i}$ in the vertical plane containg $\mathcal{C}$, see \fig\ref{OxOz}.
-We denote by $\Omega_{t,a}$ and $\Omega_{t,w}$ the gas and fluid domain occupied at time $t$.
-Then, at each point $\omega (x)$, we define the water section $\Omega_{w}(t,x)$ by the set:
+The flow is composed by two air and water layers separated by a moving interface.
+We assume that the two layers are immiscible.
+We will consider that the fluid is perfect and incompressible whereas the air is a perfect compressible gas: we neglect here the thermodynamic relations such as the air-water interactions as condensation/evaporation since we suppose that the air layer follows an isothermal process and is assumed to be isentropic.

+The derivation of the two-layer model is then performed with the use of the 3D Euler (incompressible for the fluid, compressible for the gas) equations where the no-leak condition is assumed for the fluid as well as for the gas at the pipe boundary.
+The continuity of the pressure at the interface separating each layers is assumed. \begin{rem} Throughout the paper, we use the following notations: we will denote by the index $w$ the water layer and by the index $a$ the air layer.
+We also use the index $\alpha$ to write indifferently the liquid or gas layer. \end{rem} The pipe is assumed to have a symmetry axis $\mathcal{C}$, says circular one, which is represented by a straight line with a constant angle $\theta$. $(O,\mathbf{i},\mathbf{j},\mathbf{k})$ is a reference frame attached to this axis with $\mathbf{k}$ orthogonal to $\mathbf{i}$ in the vertical plane containing $\mathcal{C}$, see \resim \ref{OxOz}.
+We denote by $\Omega_{t,a}$ and $\Omega_{t,w}$ the gas and fluid domain occupied at time $t$ as represented on \resim\ref{Geom}.
+Then, at each point $\omega (x)$, we define the water section $\Omega_{w}(t,x)$ by: